wildwingBat/cobblemon-spawn-legendaries/README.md

 ## Usage

+There is no config file.
+All changes must be made in the .java files and then you must rebuild the project.

 - **Spawning Conditions**:
-  - **Weather**: Pokémon spawn based on weather conditions (Sunny, Rainy, Thunderstorm).
+  - **Weather**: Pokémon can only spawn during provided weather conditions (Sunny, Rainy, Thunderstorm).
     - **Weather Boosts**: Has functionality to provide a shiny boost depending on the weather.
 For example Raikou, Zapdos, Thundurus, Zekrom (and a few others) have a shiny boost during thunderstorms, Moltres has a shiny boost during sunny weather, and suicune has a shiny boost during the rain.
 These were just basic examples, see `SpawnConditions.java` for the full list.
   - **Time of Day**: Different Pokémon spawn at different times of the day (Dawn, Day, Exactly Noon, Afternoon, Dusk, Night, Exactly Midnight).
   - **Locations**: Specific Pokémon spawn in caves, water, or specific biomes.
 Has support for minY and maxY spawn locations.
 For example, Rayquaza can spawn at minY 140 (very tall mountains) up to the maxY of 320 (the skybox).

 - **Commands**:
-  - **`/checkspawn legendary`**: Checks the chances of all possible legendaries around every player on the server.
+  - `/checkspawn legendary`: Checks the chances of all possible legendaries around every player on the server.
 Also provides the time until the next spawn, and the current time of the world (DAY, AFTERNOON, DUSK, NIGHT, etc).
-  - **`/checkspawn here`**: Checks the chances of all possible legendaries around the user of the command.
+  - `/checkspawn here`: Checks the chances of all possible legendaries around the user of the command.
 Also provides the time until the next spawn, and the current time of the world (DAY, AFTERNOON, DUSK, NIGHT, etc).
-  - **`/legendaryspawn here`**: OP required.
+  - `/legendaryspawn here`: OP required.
 Silently triggers a legendary spawn event on the user of the command.
-  - **`/legendaryspawn random`**: OP required.
+  - `/legendaryspawn random`: OP required.
 Triggers a legendary spawn event on a random player in the server.
 Makes an announcement.

 ## Contributing

 This mod is unmaintained and was created as a personal project.
+I originally made this mod for my brother, and do not plan on actively updating it.
 However, contributions are welcome.
 This mod may have bugs.
 Feel free to fork the repository and submit pull requests.

 ## Credits